 the saxophone is checked for straightness, correct alignment of the neck and bell relative to the body, dents or malformations affecting the levelness of toneholes, and dents and dings and past dentwork that could be improved.
 Minor dents and straightening of the body (which is more common than you would expect) are included in the overhaul.
 Major dentwork will be estimated on a case-by-case basis.

-carefully leveling toneholes to be perfectly flat with smooth and chamfered inner edges free of burrs, thus ensuring a lost-lasting pad seal.
+carefully leveling toneholes to be perfectly flat with smooth and chamfered inner edges free of burrs, thus ensuring a long-lasting pad seal.
 Saxophones never come out of the factory with truly level toneholes, and if they have been relacquered or otherwise damaged in the past, it is highly likely that the toneholes are quite unlevel.
 This work is done by hand with specially designed tonehole files (although they might more accurately be called burnishers for how slowly they work) and is never done without careful consideration of how best to preserve the instrument for its future.
 Barring any future damage, this should not need done again.
 This can only be done if all pads are being replaced.
 To learn more about toneholes, watch a three-part video series I made, starting with part one here.

 every post is aligned straight and true, and posts are fit down around the rod.
 Depending on initial build quality and past damage (or repair work) this can include bushing and/or carefully resoldering the post in the correct location.

 –STRAIGHTENING OF ALL RODS

 every rod is made straight and true, cleaned and polished smooth.
 If necessary the rod is replaced.

 screws and receivers will be cleaned and checked for symmetry and perfect fit.
 Necessary adjustments will be made to correct misshapen screws (OEM replacements if available, repair or fabrication otherwise) and pivot receivers are remade and reamed with a specialized exact-shape reamer.